Skip to content

 Distributing Contracts

-Distributing your Smithy model lets other projects consume it without copying files.
-There are two distribution paths:
+Distributing your Smithy model lets other projects consume the contract without copying model files.
+NSmithy supports two packaging paths:

-• Maven JAR — any Smithy-based toolchain (Java, TypeScript, Python, and .NET) can consume it from a Maven registry, making it the more universal option.
+• Maven JAR — any Smithy-based toolchain (Java, TypeScript, Python, .NET, and others) can consume it from a Maven registry.
+This is the more portable option.

 • NuGet package — .NET consumers reference it like any other package; NSmithy picks up the model files and synthesizes a smithy-build.json automatically.